 Jack is an Associate Professor (Microbiology) at the University of Queensland.

-BInfTech (UQ), BSc (Hons I) (UQ), Ph.D (UQ), GCHEd (UQ), ASM FASM, SFHEA.
+PhD, GCHEd, ASM FASM, SFHEA.

-Generous culture of education and training in Microbiology discipline | Reflecting on the mentorship Jack has received throughout his career from some of the best teachers and scientists in the world, whose guidance has shaped his approach to learning and teaching | Further elevate the international profile of science education

-- 2020 Australian Awards for University Teacher of the Year 2020; Australian Awards for University Teaching Excellence (Biological Sciences, Health and related studies) 2020; Australian Society for Microbiology David White Teaching Excellence Award 2020 Fellowship of the Australian Society for Microbiology (FASM); Senior Fellowship of the 2018 Higher Education Academy (SFHEA); Australian Awards for University Teaching Citation for Outstanding Contribution to Student Learning - 2014 UQ Award for Teaching Excellence; - 2013 UQ Faculty of Science Teaching Excellence.
+Teachers do not go into this profession expecting to receive recognition for their work, but validating this domain of academic performance through a national award has elevated the impact of his work.
+Jack would like to use this platform to highlight the importance of research-based learning and the innovative work teachers are doing across the sector.

+2020 Australian Awards for University Teacher of the Year;

+Australian Awards for University Teaching Excellence (Biological Sciences, Health and related studies):

+Australian Society for Microbiology David White Teaching Excellence Award;

+Fellowship of the Australian Society for Microbiology (FASM);

+2018 Senior Fellowship of the Higher Education Academy (SFHEA);

+2015 Australian Awards for

+University Teaching Citation

+for Outstanding Contribution to

+Student Learning

+2014 UQ Award for Teaching Excellence;

+2013 UQ Faculty of Science Teaching Excellence.